Patient First is our long-term approach to transforming hospital services for the better.

-That patient focus is directly supported by the Trust’s values and behaviours: kindness and understanding, fairness and transparency, working together and excellence.
+That patient focus is directly supported by the Trust’s values and behaviours: communication, kindness and understanding, fairness and transparency, working together and excellence.

 We want to create a culture in which we see “everyone passionate about delivering excellent quality every time”

 Patient First has four strategic themes that guide the initiatives we put in place across the hospitals.
 These are represented by the coloured bricks in the middle of the triangle:

 Our people: Patient First requires a re-evaluation of our organisation’s culture and a genuine change in the way we operate – major shifts that require all our people to understand, embrace and lead the processes involved.

 Quality improvement: Continuous improvement is at the heart of Patient First – making small changes on a frequent basis to keep raising standards and quality.
 It’s all about getting frontline staff to approach problem solving and the analysis of actual root causes from a different, ceaselessly inquisitive perspective.

 Sustainability: Patient First will not succeed without robust programme management arrangements to ensure its efficiency, transformation and quality improvement programmes are delivered successfully.

 Systems and partnerships: The Trust does not exist in a vacuum – to provide genuinely patient-centred care, Patient First must reach out beyond our hospitals to continuously improve our system-wide processes and pathways, and influence others to make sure that all decisions affecting our work are made in the best interest of patients.